phayes/vuetify-survey/README.md

      - description: key => value mapping of props that will be passed to the vuetify component.
 The key will be translated to kebab-case before being passed to the vuetify component.
  - `visible`
      - type: `String` | `Boolean`
      - description: To make this item conditionally visible, use a javascript expression that evaluates to true or false.
 For example, if you want to show this item only if the user's age is greater than 18, use: `age > 18`.
 You can use any of the item's values in the expression.
-For example, if you want to show this item only if the user's age is greater than the value of question_1, use: `question_1 && age > question_1`
+For example, if you want to show this item only if the user's age is greater than the value of question_1, use: `question_1 && age > question_1`.
+These expressions are evaluated in a sandbox and do not have access to the DOM or other utility types such as `Date` or `Math`.
  - `class`
      - type: `String`
      - description: Add this css class to the item